 So, what can we do to help our skin cope with all these changes?
 In general, we need to understand that changed conditions demand a different type of treatment than usual.
 Here are a couple of tips on how we can prevent our skin going all crazy while traveling:

 - Choose your products wisely – you will have to economize when it comes to your skin products, so make sure you have your usual moisturizer, a cleanser, and a serum to help you deal with the dryness your skin will be exposed to.
 A hydrating mask will also come in handy.
+Facial steamers also work beautifully to keep a youthful skin and have it glowing.
 And let’s not forget blotting cloths in case you have oily skin – they are way better than usual tissues.

 - Prepare the skin for the journey – your skin will get dry, whether it is during the trip or because of the different climate, so use a mask to hydrate it a couple of days before the trip, and then put a good moisturizer.
 Before you start your journey, hydrate your skin once more, don’t put any makeup so your skin can breathe and use a freshening mist until you get where you’re headed to.